100 Notable alumni of

 -

-Mary Doria Russell is an American novelist.
+Mary Doria Russell is a retired American novelist.

 -